-Fortunately, there are plenty of tips, tricks and strategies that might help you get connected, and we've listed some of our favorites here.
+Fortunately, there are plenty of tips, tricks and strategies that might help you get connected, and we've listed some of our favorites here to help you set up a VPN.

 A word of warning: being able to work around major problems is useful, but shouldn't be a long-term solution.
 If you find a specific VPN protocol doesn't work, for instance, don't just live with that forever – talk to the support staff at your provider and get them to explain or fix it.
 And if they can't, try someone else: there are plenty of great VPN providers around.